 Texas Independence Day is March 2.
 (On that day, back in 1836, the Texas Declaration of Independence was adopted at Washington-on-the-Brazos.)
-So, to celebrate, the KERA News staff figured we’d come up with a list of quintessential Texas experiences – a bucket list of things you should do in the Lone Star state before you kick the bucket.
+So, to celebrate, the KERA News staff figured we’d come up with a list of quintessential Texas experiences – a list of things you should do in the Lone Star State before you kick the bucket.

 Pack your bags, fuel up your car, and come take a tour with us across the state …

 1. Visit the State Fair of Texas in late September and early October.
 Eat a corny dog (and the fried cookie dough and the funnel cakes …) Admire the art deco buildings and artwork.
 Stare up at the new Big Tex.
 Ride the Texas Star Ferris Wheel, North America’s largest.

 2. Visit a real Texas rodeo with bona fide cowboys and cowgirls ropin’ and ridin’ wild animals.
 The Texas Ranch Roundup in Wichita Falls includes some of the best in the state from the big, legendary ranches.